Solid-Stolid | Commonly Confused Words

 etymology

-• Solid refers to something that is firm and stable, easy to touch and see, like a rock or a brick.
+• Solid refers to something firm and stable, like a block of wood.
+Remember: Solid as a rock.

 © 2025 Lithium Lab Pte Ltd